hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 - Tested directly with the invalid trace `curl --location --request POST 'http://127.0.0.1:8545' --header 'Content-Type: application/json' --data-raw '{"jsonrpc":"2.0","method":"trace_transaction","params":["0xf0248d795b32193b93d40511a3d7364d070a2ce6f45868e2848d1b0fd08dddc6"],"id":415}'`

-- Did some selfdetruct tests to be sure there is regresstion
+- Did some selfdetruct tests to be sure there is no regresstion